 Curatorial, Collections and Programmes

-Dr Lara Strongman, Senior Curator
+Dr Lara Strongman, Head Curator

 Lara leads the Gallery's curatorial team.
 She is an art historian with expertise in contemporary art.
 Her current research interests include contemporary photography, issues in public art, and art's response to situations of crisis.
 She writes on the relationship of art to the wider culture, and reviews television for Radio New Zealand.
 Lara's essay on the Christchurch earthquakes, 'A Song from Under The Floorboards', was included in the Auckland University Press anthology of great New Zealand nonfiction, Tell You What: 2015.Related notes